sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128187; I enjoy staying engaged with Harvard's CS community.
 On campus, I serve as a Head Teaching Fellow for <a href="https://cs50.harvard.edu/college/2022/fall/" target="_blank">CS50</a> and as a <a href="https://csadvising.seas.harvard.edu/advising/pca/" target="_blank">Peer Concentration Advisor</a>.

-&#127880; In my free time, I enjoy playing the cello, listening to K-pop, and swimming.
+&#127880; In my free time, you can find me playing the cello, listening to K-pop, or swimming.